 There are a number of ways you can support a child with dyscalculia — both in school and out.

 Experts: Educational specialists or a math tutor, especially one who has experience working with students who learn differently, can help your child learn to approach math problems in a more effective way.
-Tutoring will also allow your child to practice his math skills in a slower, less stressful setting.
+Tutoring will also allow your child to practice their math skills in a slower, less stressful setting.

 The right tools: Supportive tools and tech can help your child navigate difficult problems.